Managing the Chronic COPD and Acute Pneumonia Patient

 Oceanview with Balcony (4D)

-Two twin beds that convert to Royal King, sitting area with sofa, full bathroom and private balcony.
+All staterooms and suites come complete with private bathroom, vanity area, hair-dryer, closed-circuit TV, radio and phone.
+Two twin beds that convert to a Royal King bed.
 Stateroom: 182 sq. ft.
 Balcony: 50 sq. ft.

 809.00 per person